sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 This leads to concepts like **"thin" and "thick" lookups**.
 A "thick" registry (like `.org`) holds all the data, and one query is enough.
 A "thin" registry (like `.com`) only knows which registrar manages a domain (e.g., GoDaddy, Namecheap).
 A `whois` client querying a "thin" registry gets a referral and must make a second query to the correct registrar's WHOIS server to get the full details.

 This system is brittle, relying on parsing unstructured text to find the referral server.
 Classic `whois` clients, such as the [`rfc1036/whois`](https://github.com/rfc1036/whois/blob/next/whois.c), handle this by scanning each line of text for known referral markers using functions like `find_referral_server_iana`.
-This approach works but is fragile, because every registry formats output differently.
+This approach works, but it is fragile because every registry formats output differently.
 The brittleness of parsing free-form text was a key driver to replace it with a modern protocol that uses structured data like JSON.

 ### RDAP: The Modern Successor

-The push to replace it began in earnest back in 2013, when an ICANN Expert Working Group recommended scrapping WHOIS entirely.
+The push to replace it began back in 2013, when an ICANN Expert Working Group recommended that the WHOIS protocol should be tossed out.
 They proposed a system that would keep information secret from most users, disclosing data only for specific "permissible purposes" like legal actions or trademark enforcement.
 Notably, **journalism was excluded** from this list, despite WHOIS historically being a key tool for investigative reporting.

 After years of debate and voting, the transition became official.
 On January 28, 2025, WHOIS was officially sunset for generic Top-Level Domains (gTLDs).
-While the port 43 service didn't vanish overnight, registries are no longer required to support it, and the industry has shifted its focus to RDAP (Registration Data Access Protocol).
+Registries are no longer required to support it, and the industry has shifted its focus to RDAP (Registration Data Access Protocol).

-RDAP performs the same function as WHOIS but over HTTPS, returning structured JSON instead of raw text.
+RDAP performs the same function as WHOIS but it uses HTTPS and returns structured JSON instead of raw text.

 | Feature    | WHOIS                               | RDAP                                    |
 |------------|-------------------------------------|-----------------------------------------|